jnoortheen/dynamic-conf/README.md

 pip install dynamic-conf
 ```

-# Usage
+# Features

-- You need to subclass the `Config` class.
 - Any configuration would be loaded from `python config` file `(default: env.py)` from the same folder where library is
 inherited.
 This file should not be committed to version history.
 - You also don't need to include a sample file.
 Since the `Config` object would be able to generate `env.py` itself.
 - It also loads Configuration variables from environment variables.
 The preference is `env variables` > `env.py`
+- It can also define a prefix to limit environment variables searched.

+# Getting Started

+- You need to subclass the `Config` class.
 - The config file should define all the variables needed for a project.
-- It can also define a prefix to limit environment variables searched.

 ```python